EmilLamprecht/vakish-1/_data/blog/2023-12-13-data-ownership-micro-communities-the-role-of-blockchain.md

 Elon Musk is already looking at these technologies to enable micropayments for platforms like X [in the near future](https://www.forbes.com/sites/davidbirch/2023/05/04/musk-media-and-the-rejuvenation-of-micropayments/).
 But Twetch has been able to show people what that type of future looks like already.

-**But where the micropayments come from?** That still needs to be bought using traditional fiat (in order to get the tokens), then it can be used.
+**But where do the micropayments come from?** They still need to be bought using traditional fiat (in order to get the tokens), then it can be used.

 Closest example of this is how we use ChatGPT.
 When you buy a Plus subscription, you’re actually purchasing tokens in the background for AI-generated results.
 But you never really need to think about it.